cosmos/sdk-tutorials/starport-nameservice/tutorial/07-msgs-handlers.md

 ---
-order: 8
+order: 7
 ---

 # Msgs and Handlers

-Now that you have the `Keeper` setup, it is time to build the `Msgs` and `Handlers` that actually allow users to buy names and set values for them.
+Now that you have the `Keeper` setup, it is time to update the `Msgs` and `Handlers` so that users can buy names and set values for them.

 ## `Msgs`